steveiliop56/tinyauth-docs/docs/reference/cli.md

 ### Main command

 The main command is the one run when you run the app without any flags/arguments.
-It stars the API and web UI and waits for incoming connections.
+It starts the API and web UI and waits for incoming connections.
 All the options are configurable with both CLI flags and environment variables.
 A list of available configuration options is located in the [configuration](./configuration.md) page.

 ### Create user command